you-zhou/notes/dev.md

 Scenarios to use sets:
 * Removing duplicates.
-* Checking membership, as fast lookup operation even on large sets.
+* Checking membership using , as fast lookup operation even on large sets.

 Note:
 * Because sets must be able to compute a **hash value** for each item in the set, sets can only contain items that are hashable.